CrazyNeil/Taify/README.md

-# OllamaSpring
+# Taify (formerly OllamaSpring)
-OllamaSpring is a comprehensive macOS client for managing the various models offered by the Ollama community (now with support for Groq API services), and for creating conversational AI experiences.
+Taify is a comprehensive macOS client for managing the various models offered by the Ollama community (now with support for Groq API services), and for creating conversational AI experiences.
 This is an open-source and free software project, and we welcome users and developers to participate.

 - Supports Open Router
 - Supports Ollama Cloud